rouge3877/Auth.xjtu/README.md

 3. Constructs the necessary payload for authentication using the provided credentials.
 4. Submits the payload and follows redirects to complete the login process.

-    dest_app_url (str): The URL of the destination application requiring authentication.
+`dest_app_url (str)`: The URL of the destination application requiring authentication.

-    Tuple[int, str]: A tuple containing:
+`Tuple[int, str]`: A tuple containing:
-        - int: Status code indicating the result of the authentication process:
+- `int`: Status code indicating the result of the authentication process:
     - 0: Success.
     - 1: Failure to retrieve the authentication page.
     - 2: Failure to construct the authentication payload.
     - 3: Failure during the login process after submitting the payload.
-        - str: An error message describing the failure, or an empty string on success.
+- `str`: An error message describing the failure, or an empty string on success.

+## TODO
+- [ ]: Automate entry point discovery (`src/auth_xjtu/core/find_entry.py`)
+- [ ]: More tests

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.